courtneydaly1/SkySnap2/README.md

 ### SkySnap
 A modern weather application built with React, React Router, and JWT authentication.
 The app allows users to sign up, log in, and view weather forecasts based on their location or a custom ZIP code.
-The app includes a posts feature where users can create and view posts related to weather.
+The app includes a posts feature where users can create and view images/videos related to weather.

 ### Features
 Weather Forecast: